-- 1. Male and female patients $12 \le age \le 70$ upon study consent; - 2.
+- 1. Male and female patients $18 \le age \le 70$ upon study consent; - 2.
 Diagnosis of Alport syndrome by genetic testing (documented mutation in a gene associated with Alport syndrome, including COL4A3, COL4A4, or COL4A5) or histologic assessment using electron microscopy; - 3.
-Screening eGFR (average of Screen A and Screen B eGFR values) ≥ 30 and ≤ 90 mL/min/1.73 m2.
-The two eGFR values collected at Screen A and Screen B visits used to determine eligibility must have a percent difference ≤ 25%; - 4.
-Albumin to creatinine ratio (ACR) \leq 3500 mg/g at Screen B visit.
+Screening eGFR (average of Screen A and Screen B eGFR values) \ge 30 and \le 90 mL/min/1.73 m2.
+The two eGFR values collected at Screen A and Screen B visits used to determine eligibility must have a percent difference \le 25%; - 4.
+Albumin to creatinine ratio (ACR) ≤ 3500 mg/g at Screen B visit.
 Up to 50% of patients in the Phase 2 cohort and approximately 40% of patients enrolled in the Phase 3 cohort can have ACR of 301 to 3500 mg/g.
-Once enrollment of these patients is complete, the ACR inclusion criterion is \leq 300 mg/g; - 5.
+Once enrollment of these patients is complete, the ACR inclusion criterion is ≤ 300 mg/g; - 5.
 Patients receiving an angiotensin-converting enzyme (ACE) inhibitor and/or an angiotensin II receptor blocker (ARB) should be receiving the maximally tolerated labeled daily dose (MTLDD), as defined in Section 9.1.7, for at least 6 weeks prior to the Screen A visit.
 The dosage of ACE inhibitor and/or ARB should remain the same throughout the remainder of the study (i.e., no change in dosage or medication), and any potential changes should be discussed with the medical monitor.
 Patients not currently taking an ACE inhibitor and/or ARB because they are not indicated or because of a medical contraindication may be eligible provided the patient has not taken an ACE inhibitor and/or ARB at least 8 weeks prior to the Screen A visit (these patients must be discussed with the medical monitor prior to enrollment); - 6.
 Adequate bone marrow reserve and organ function at the Screen A visit as follows: - a.
-Hematologic: Absolute neutrophil count > 1.5 x $10^{\circ}/L$, platelets > $100 \times 10^{\circ}/L$, hemoglobin (Hgb) $\geq 9 \text{ g/dL}$; - b.
-Hepatic: Total bilirubin (TBL) ≤ 1.5 X the upper limit of normal (ULN), alanine aminotransferase (ALT) and aspartate aminotransferase (AST) ≤ 1.5 X ULN; - 7.
+Hematologic: Absolute neutrophil count > 1.5 x $10^{\circ}/L$, platelets > 100 x $10^{\circ}/L$, hemoglobin (Hgb) ≥ 9 g/dL; - b.
+Hepatic: Total bilirubin (TBL) ≤ 1.5X the upper limit of normal (ULN), alanine aminotransferase (ALT) and aspartate aminotransferase (AST) ≤ 1.5X ULN; - 7.
 Able to swallow capsules; - 8.
 Willing and able to comply with scheduled visits, treatment plan, laboratory tests, and other study procedures; - 9.
-Evidence of a personally signed and dated informed consent document (and assent form if necessary) indicating that the patient (or a legally acceptable representative) has been informed of all pertinent aspects of the study prior to initiation of any patient-mandated procedures.
+Evidence of a personally signed and dated informed consent document indicating that the patient has been informed of all pertinent aspects of the study prior to initiation of any patient-mandated procedures.